cfmcginn/LearnGenJets/README.md

 You will also want to grab the fastjet contrib, version 1.041 as of creation.

+In addition to PYTHIA8 and FastJet, this code will use ROOT6 classes for storage.
+Source code and instructions for installation are beyond this repo, but you can look here if installation is necessary: https://root.cern.ch/downloading-root

 **** PYTHIA INSTALL ****

 With pythia8240.tar.gz in appropriate subdirectory (recommend keeping packages for physics in single well defined directory) do